raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 ## Presentation Format

-Since this is a "meta" RR that cannot appear in master format zone files no presentation format is defined.
+XPF is a meta RR that cannot appear in master format zone files, but a standardised presentation format is defined here for use by debugging utilities that might need to display the contents of an XPF RR.

+The Unused bits and the IP Version field are treated as a single octet and presented as an unsigned decimal integer with range 0 ..
+255.

+The Protocol field is presented as an unsigned decimal integer with range 0 ..
+255.

+The Source and Destination Address fields are presented either as IPv4 or IPv6 addresses according to the IP Version field.
+In the case of IPv6 the recommendations from {{?RFC5952}} SHOULD be followed.

+The Source and Destination Port fields are presented as unsigned decimal integers with range 0 ..
+65535.

 ##  Signed DNS Requests {#signed}